xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 Case class in SparkSQL?<br />
 What is spark executor?<br />
 What is splittablity and block compression and How does it effects different file formats like CSV, JSON, XML, AVRO and Parquet?
-Difference between object, method, functions and classes?(Objects are instances of classes, whose class Functions can be acssed as methods)
+Falut Tolerence and high availability in HDFS?(Replication and Speculative execution) Difference between object, method, functions and classes?(Objects are instances of classes, whose class Functions can be acssed as methods)
 Difference between public, private and default value decrelation?
 is val and var public, private and default decrelation?